-Again, respondents employed ashore closely matched the seafarers' rankings of the importance of key personal traits - Professionalism and Honesty and integrity, followed by Positive attitude and Willingness to learn.
-It is very clear, therefore, that these two groups share the same core values.
+Again, respondents employed ashore closely matched the seafarers' rankings of the importance of key personal traits - Professionalism, Honesty and integrity, followed by Positive attitude and Willingness to learn.
+Therefore, it is evident that these two groups share the same core values.